 - Avoid congregating with other parents on arrival at training

-- Parents of younger children will be required to be present throughout the training, maintaining a social distance from other parents and wearing a face covering.
+- Parents of younger children (Futsal Ninos) will be required to be present throughout the training, maintaining a social distance from other parents and wearing a face covering.

 - Parents are to stay in the vicinity until the infrared test has been taken

-- Please ensure that if you leave you are nearby and contactable should we require to contact you
+- Please ensure that parents are nearby and contactable should we require to contact you in an emergency

-- In the safe are you will have a short infrared thermometer test
+- Prior to the session you will have a short infrared thermometer test

 - Players that pass the test can train, those that fail will unfortunately have to leave and cannot participate in the session

-- Parents that are present are to retain social distancing measures at the side of the pitch
+- Parents that are permitted to be present are to retain social distancing measures and to wear a face covering

 - Children aged 11 and under are not required to physically distance.
 Contact is permitted.